 Hot chocolate on the other hand, is made with chocolate; bar, baking or chips.
 It’s the cocoa butter (fat), in part, that makes hot chocolate completely luxurious.

-Want to take it over the top?
+Want to take this adult hot chocolate over the top?
 Since I consider Spiked Orange Hot Chocolate a dessert, I look for high quality chocolate; the higher the percent chocolate, the less sugar it contains and the more bittersweet it will taste.
 I go for dark, anywhere between 72%-80% and look for chocolate that is organic, and fair trade.

 A Few Recipe Notes

 - Completely adaptable for vegetarian and vegan diets.
-For a luxurious dessert experience, and to treat your Valentine, go for unsweetened homemade cashew milk, full fat coconut milk, whole milk, or 1/2 n 1/2 (or a mix of whole and 1/2) can be used as well.
+For a luxurious dairy free hot chocolate dessert experience, and to treat your Valentine, go for unsweetened homemade cashew milk, or full fat coconut milk.
+Whole milk, or 1/2 n 1/2 (or a mix of whole and 1/2) can be used as well.

 - High Quality Chocolate – If you’re a fan of bitter notes, go for a high percent, over 72%.
 It pairs beautifully with orange zest.
 Look for dark chocolate in bulk bins too – the price is better and it reduces waste!
-I like E Guittard found at our Co-Op’s bulk bins.
-Green & Black’s, Theo, Endangered Species, are all excellent too.
-This resource lists many vegan chocolate brands.
+I like Theo’s Pure 70% dark chocolate.
+This resource lists many excellent (and vegan) chocolate brands.

 - Not sweet enough?
 Add a 1/2 tsp at a time of maple syrup or brown sugar – add to taste.

 - This recipe is easily made alcohol free too… simply leave it out and add just a bit more milk.

-- For Valentine’s or other special occasions, serve with Dark Chocolate Shortbread or Vegan Chocolate Shortbread.
+- For Valentine’s or other special occasions, share with Dark Chocolate Shortbread or Vegan Chocolate Shortbread.